%2520(1).jpeg)

 - on which app/channel,

-Bots that request excessive permissions or come from unknown sources are a real risk.
+Bots that request excessive permissions or come from unknown sources pose a real risk.
 Only keep:

 - moderation,